 LEGOLAND® Florida Resort is one of Central Florida’s premier vacation destinations.
 With special emphasis on ages 2 to 12 and more than 150 acres to explore, the theme park offers fun for kids and grownups alike.
 Here’s some information to help you build your dream LEGOLAND vacation brick by brick.

 The park specializes in LEGO-inspired rides like the interactive NINJAGO The Ride, Flying School roller coaster and the boat ride Quest for CHI.
-Coming in the spring of 2018 is the Great LEGO Race, a virtual reality rollercoaster that puts you in the middle of an adventure that’s definitely not for squares.
+The Great LEGO Race, a virtual reality rollercoaster, puts you in the middle of an adventure that’s definitely not for squares.

 Little kids don’t have to sit out, either.
 A handful of rides have low or no height requirements, including the Grand Carousel, DUPLO Train, DUPLO Tractor and more.
 DUPLO Valley’s play areas and splash pad are also ideal for toddlers.

 Rides are just the beginning of the fun.
 LEGOLAND Florida features dozens of attractions, from hands-on play spaces to jaw-dropping LEGO sculptures.
 Spend plenty of time in Miniland USA, which recreates well-known landmarks using more than 32 million LEGO bricks.
 Even adults will marvel at the craftsmanship of the miniature White House, New York City skyline, Daytona International Speedway and even Star Wars scenes.